Configure Kerberos constrained delegation (KCD) on a managed domain

 Traditional KCD also has a few issues associated with it.
-In earlier operating systems where the domain administrator configured the service, the service administrator had no useful way to know which front-end services delegated to the resource services they owned.
+In earlier operating systems, if the domain administrator configured account-based KCD for the service, the service administrator had no useful way to know which front-end services delegated to the resource services they owned.
 And any front-end service that could delegate to a resource service represented a potential attack point.
 If a server that hosted a front-end service was compromised, and it was configured to delegate to resource services, the resource services could also be compromised.

 On an Azure AD Domain Services managed domain, you do not have domain administrator privileges.
 Therefore, traditional KCD cannot be configured on a managed domain.
 Use resource-based KCD as described in this article.
 This mechanism is also more secure.

-In Windows Server 2012 R2 and Windows Server 2012, the ability to configure constrained delegation for the service has been transferred from the domain administrator to the service administrator.
-In this way, the back-end service administrator can allow or deny front-end services.
-This model is known as resource-based kerberos constrained delegation.
+From Windows Server 2012 onwards, service administrators gain the ability to configure constrained delegation for their service.
+In this model, the back-end service administrator can allow or deny specific front-end services from using KCD.
+This model is known as resource-based KCD.